-Lakeside School requires students to indicate the institutions to which they are applying by adding those schools to their "Colleges I'm Applying to" lists in Naviance or SCOIR.
+Lakeside School requires students to indicate the institutions to which they are applying by adding those schools to their "Applying" list in SCOIR.
 By adding a college to this list, a student authorizes Lakeside School to release their Lakeside transcript, school report, and recommendations to that institution, as well as other transcript(s) reflecting credits counted toward the student's graduation requirement from Lakeside (e.g. transcripts from School Year Abroad, The Mountain School, High Mountain Institute, The Chewonki Semester School, and The School for Ethics and Global Leadership, and from any other secondary schools attended in grades 9-11).